electric-sql/electric/components/electric/test/fixtures/keys/README.md

 Fixture Keys
 ============

-This directory contains cryptographic key pairs that are used in jwt auth tests.
+This directory contains cryptographic key pairs that are used in secure auth tests.

 **DO NOT** use these keys anywhere else outside of Electric's test suite.